What’s the Best PPC Bidding Strategy?

 "What's the best bidding strategy?"

 Just like everyone who has a Google Ads account, I often have this confusion and anxiety to choose the perfect bidding strategy.
 But let's be real honest here: there's no one-fits-all bidding strategy, it always depends on your campaign characters.
-In this article, I will analyze each available bidding strategy and list out their pros and cons.
+In this article, I will analyse each available bidding strategy and list out their pros and cons.
 Hope this will clear your mind and help you experiment, boost and rocket your PPC campaigns.

 Keep in mind, with all the fancy options out there, and only manual bidding fully embraces manual input.